oplS17projects/procedural-music/README.md

 Procedural-music outputs MIDI data, which can be read by a wide array of synthesizers.
 We are using a keyboard with a built-in synthesizer that supports the General MIDI standard.

 #### Software
-The software needed to communicate with an external MIDI device requires drivers and wrappers.
-We are both working with premade drivers and libraries as well as modifying them to suit our project's needs.
+This project depends on the following libraries:

+rtmidi:         racket wrapper for the RtMidi library
+RtMidi:         c++ library for interfacing with software and hardware midi devices
+midi-readwrite: racket library for processing midi data

+Using these three libraries, the software can communicate with any external MIDI device.
+Some of the libraries needed modifying to suit our project's needs, most noteably the install scripts for rtmidi and RtMidi needed some slight adjustments, and the midi-readwrite library was found to have a bug which caused midi channels 9-16 to be mapped to channels 1-8.

 ### Deliverable and Demonstration
 When we are finished, we will have a program that can take commands and produce music.
 The specific lexicon and implementation of these commands is yet to be determined, but at the very least, a procedure to produce a certain length of music will be a part of the final deliverable.